Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 Users can provide only one CRUD operation for stored-procedure.
 CREATE/UPDATE/DELETE(CUD) action will create mutation operation, while READ will create a Query operation for GraphQL.
-But providing more than one (CUD) operation would throw an error.
-As we don’t know what exactly the stored-procedure will be doing, From DABs perspective, we need just one of the CUD operation to label it as Mutation.
+Providing more than one (CRUD) operation would throw an error and the engine will fail to start during initialization.

-**Conclusion**: we treat stored procedures as any other entity when it comes to CRUD support and role/action AuthZ except that they can provide only one CRUD operation for stored-procedure alone with READ.
+**Conclusion**: we treat stored procedures as any other entity when it comes to CRUD support and role/action AuthZ.
 ## Implementation Overview

 Implementation was segmented into 5 main sections: